meetshubhamku/image-converter/README.md

 Image

-- The image parameter sets the location of the image which needs to converted.
+- The image parameter sets the location of the image which needs to be converted.
 Accepts a string

 Quality